LukeWilkinson/MComp-Project-Proposal/Proposal txt.md

 This project intends to explore and analyse the different effects and influences a crowd presents when video games are being played.
 With the many different forms of crowds in games there is a lot of room for exploration and investigation into this subject.
 It is rather uncommon these days for someone to have not been part of a video game crowd in some way, from playing games with friends or family and playing games online to watching lets plays, streamed games or e-sports.
 The intended result of this project is to analyse and evaluate the effects that a crowd has on a person when playing a game, to see if the different types of crowds effect the way that a person performs when playing a game, exploring what could stimulate a player to perform in what manner depending on the type of crowd and the feedback given from the crowd.

+Introduction

+what's the area, what's the need/motivation? - interesting, lead to design guidelines

+??? tell the story of this project, leads to the aim

 Aims and Objectives

 Aim:

-To evaluate and analyse the performance and enjoyment of a player when playing video games in front of different crowds, to see if their gaming experience or performance could be influenced by the reactions of the crowd.
+To evaluate and analyse the performance and enjoyment of a player when playing video games in front of different crowds, to see if their gaming experience or performance could be influenced by the reactions of the crowd. ???design guides?

 Objectives:

+SUMMARY text, discussing the approach? ??? how many participants, what kind of data generated,

+???
+Lit review
-•	Explore and analyse different forms of crowds that would be best to use and evaluate with players in test scenarios composed within a literature review.
+  -  Explore and analyse different forms of crowds that would be best to use and evaluate with players in test scenarios composed.

-•	Investigate and understand the different variables crowds could introduce to the players gaming experience, determining whether or not there is a fixed mechanic the crowd provides to enhance the players gaming experience
+  - Investigate and understand the different variables crowds could introduce to the players gaming experience, determining whether or not there is a fixed mechanic the crowd provides to enhance the players gaming experience

+STUDY 1
+  ???
+Study 1 planning - effect of manipulated crowd on the player. (provisional?? based on lit review outcomes)
+    ??? recruitment ???
+    ??? room bookings etc?
+  ???
+Study 1 pilot testing & replanning
+  ???
+Study 1 run
+  ???
+Study 1 analyse

+STUDY 2
-•	Analyse the effects that a manipulated crowd and manipulated crowd audio could have on the player.
+  ???
+Study 2 planning - effect of manipulated crowd audio on the player.
+  ???
+Study 2 pilot testing & replanning
+  ???
+Study 2 run
+  ???
+Study 2 analyse

+Design guidelines

-•	Produce a report composed of all the research and findings made as a result of the completed project.
+Produce a report composed of all the research and findings made as a result of the completed project.

 Background

+??? headings to break up.

 Video games are game that are played electronically that provide a source of entertainment to the user, allowing them to simulate and relate to almost anything imaginable.
 Whether it be something as simple as playing a game of football or something as complex as fighting giant monsters in space (Grodal et al, 2000).
 With the recent raising craze of lets plays, streamers and e-sports it is clear to see that entertainment can come from watching someone else play video games as well as playing them, “in fact, in a recent social study, casual players were found to prefer watching professional gamers rather than playing the game themselves” (Kayoute et al, 2012).
 This is no real surprise as this has also been the case for real sports for years, it would seem that most people would watch more European football games than they would play for themselves, the average attendance at English football stadiums in 2014/2015 was in the 10,000’s, some reaching as high as 75,000 as an average (Heimspiel Medien GmbH & Co.
-2014).

-Crowds can definitely vary in many different ways, one clear variation in a crowd is what side that it is routing for, is the side cheerig for you, or against you?
-Whether you’re playing against an opponent or not this could occur.
-This is clear to see in some formats, for instance, sports games will have two main types of attendees, home team supporters and away team supporters.
+2014).Indications of milestones and time frames

+A Gantt chart has been composed to enforce the structure of this project, ensuring that each task that needs to be completed for the project can and will be done with as much time and effort possible, ensuring that the project will be completed to the highest standard possible.
+The Gantt chart produced is an extremely useful tool for keeping track of the project and its estimated time frame, visualising when key parts of the project are completed, have to be completed and are estimated to be completed, allowing the user to easily see their progression through the project, letting them see if they are falling behind are if they are ahead of schedule at a glance.
+At the current stage of this project all of the planned start and finish points for each milestone have been plotted and work has started on a number of these elements, the Gantt chart will be updated during each week of the project to make sure the project stays within its current time frame. rters.
 It would not be unreasonable to assume that there would be more home team supporters as the game would be more accessible to those from the home town.
 A study into crowd effect on sport in performance found that the bigger the home crowds were would generally lead to a higher percentage of home team wins (Agnew and Carron, 1994).
 This can however work both ways, as the home team would presumably have more supporters spectating, this would also mean that there would be more pressure put to them to perform, giving the away team an advantage as there would be less disappointed physical spectators if they lost, and the satisfaction of home team discouragement (Hallam, 2014).

 In the past few decades it has become more and more common that a person would be brought up with or would own a video game console, one study found that “more than two-thirds of all children ages 2-18 live in a home with a video game system” (Henry J. Kaiser Family Foundation, 2002).
 With growing up with video games being the norm now, it is understandable that most people are playing these games with friends, family or others online.
 Either taking turns, playing with or against or simply watching others play video games includes some kind of crowd, even if it is just with a small group of friends or family, and this social even is clearly a preferred form of entertainment in most households, shown by a study completed in 2013.
 The study found that 62% of the gamers played with others, either online on in person.
 77% of which played with others at least an hour a week, mainly played with friends or family members (Entertainment Software Association, 2013).